dvidelabs/flatcc/doc/binary-format.md

   level for the target system both to protect itself and such that general recursive buffer operations need not be concerned with stack overflow checks (a depth of 100 or so would normally do).
-- verify that if the union type is NONE the table field is absent and if it is not NONE that the table field is present.
+- verify that if the union type is NONE the value (offset) field is absent and if it is not NONE that the value field is present.
 If the union type is known, the table should be verified.
 If the type is not known the table field should be ignored.
 A reader using the same schema would see the union as NONE.
 An unknown union is not an error in order to support forward versioning.
+- verifies the union value according to the type just like any other field or element.
+- verify that a union vector always has type vector if the offset vector is present and vice versa.

+A verifier may choose to reject unknown fields and union types, but this should only be an user selectable option, otherwise schema evolution will not be possible.

 A verifier needs to be very careful in how it deals with overflow and signs.
 Vector elements multiplied by element size can overflow.
 Adding